Michael Lane (character): Equipment

-The Suit of Sorrows, a cursed mystical armor, affords him several powers by granting him superhuman physical attributes the skills and memories of previous bearers.
-The suit is also highly durable, able to protect the bearer from rocket launchers and is bulletproof.
-It can also stimulate the effects of a Lazarus Pit and revive Michael within 3 days of death should he still have on the armor.
+The Suit of Sorrows, a cursed mystical armor, grants Lane superhuman physical attributes along with the skills and memories of previous bearers.
+The suit is also highly durable and bulletproof, able to protect the bearer from rocket launchers.
+It can also simulate the effects of a Lazarus Pit and revive Michael within three days of death should he still have on the armor.

-The Suit of Sorrows grants Lane superhuman physical attributes but at the potential expense of his sanity, becoming more violent while wearing it should he not be "pure".
-He also wields the Swords of Salvation and Sin, both magical swords able to induce mental images into a victims or the bearer's mind over certain "truths" (Salvation) and certain actions people have guilt over (Sin).
-When both wielded, they're potentially able to make a victim seek redemption.
-Due to their magical nature, they're able to cut through an opponent without leaving a physical mark.
+The Suit of Sorrows grants him these abilities at the potential expense of his sanity, causing him to become more violent while wearing it should he not be "pure".
+He wields the Swords of Salvation and Sin, both magical blades that are capable of inducing mental images into a victim's mind over certain "truths" (Salvation) and past actions that people feel guilt over (Sin).
+When both of them are wielded, they can force a victim to seek redemption.
+Due to their enchanted nature, the blades are able to cut through an opponent without leaving a physical mark.